Implementing LRU Cache like Building a Lego

 }

-With this, the LRU algorithm is no longer mysterious.
-For more problems related to data structure design, see Classic Exercises on Data Structure Design.
+At this point, the LRU algorithm is no longer a mystery.
+For more problems related to data structure design, refer to Classic Exercises in Data Structure Design.